Typical Trading Fees

 Own capital required to stay in the trade.

-Since you are borrowing money to stay in the trade, it creates (Long or Short) Financing Fees (SWAPs).
+Additional Margin (Leverage) is used to increase your position in the market.
+Since you are borrowing money to stay in the trade, it creates (Long or Short) Financing costs (SWAPs).